miztea/miz-notes/content/World.execute(me);/index.md

 ---
-title: Welcome to world.execute;(me)
+title: "How to publish Obsidian notes with Quartz on GitHub Pages"
+draft: false
 tags:
-  - DnD5e
-  - Campaign
+  -
-draft: false
-date: 26 March 2024
 ---

 Hello... welcome to this post-humanity era.
 What’s a human anyway?
 This world is called The Structure.
 Because there’s no soil, trees, or any nature.
 It’s just a giant structure that stretches for years of walking.